Ciao! Manhattan

 Ciao!
 Manhattan is a 1972 American avant-garde film starring Edie Sedgwick.
-Written and directed by John Palmer and David Weisman, Warhol superstar Susan Bottomly (International Velvet) was initially intended to star in the film.
-When Sedgwick was cast as her replacement the film came to center on a character resembling Sedgwick, dealing with the pain of addiction and the lure of fame.
+The film blends scripted narrative with documentary footage to depict the rise and fall of a troubled socialite and former celebrity known as Susan Superstar.

+Ciao!
+Manhattan was assembled from footage shot over several years.
+The first project, a black-and-white film in 1967 by underground filmmaker Chuck Wein, was launched with great fanfare as Sedgwick was emerging from the height of her fame as a Warhol superstar.
+Production was repeatedly delayed by Sedgwick's declining mental health and Paul America's legal issues.
+In 1970, filmmakers John Palmer and David Weisman revived the project in California, restructuring it around cinéma vérité-style audio recordings and newly filmed scenes.
+Completed shortly after Sedgwick's death in 1971, the film was released in 1972 and has since been regarded as a cult classic and a poignant record of Sedgwick's life and New York's 1960s underground scene.

 Overview

 Ciao!
 Manhattan is the semi-biographical tale of 1960s counterculture icon Edie Sedgwick.
-The film follows young Susan Superstar (Sedgwick) through her tumultuous party years in Manhattan as one of Warhol's Superstars.
-Through actual audio recordings of Sedgwick's account of her time in Warhol's Factory in New York City, paired with clips from the original unfinished script started in 1967, Ciao! captures the complete deterioration of Sedgwick's fictional alter-ego.
+The film follows young Susan Superstar (Sedgwick) through her tumultuous party years in Manhattan as one of Andy Warhol's Superstars.
+Through actual audio recordings of Sedgwick's account of her time in Warhol's Factory in New York City, Ciao! captures the complete deterioration of Sedgwick's fictional alter-ego.
 The striking similarities between Sedgwick and Susan's life story, especially when recounted by Sedgwick in the midst of drug-induced audio interviews, make the film's candid depiction of excess and celebrity especially haunting.
 The film is dedicated to the memory of Sedgwick and ends with the headlines announcing Sedgwick's (not Susan Superstar's) death, thus inseparably associating the fictional and the genuine figure.